-MULT 3470 TV Studio Production
+TV Studio Production

 An introduction to the skills required in television studio production.
-Areas covered will include filming and composition continuity, and character, theme development, and denouement.
+Areas covered will include filming and composition, continuity, character and theme development, and denouement.
 Samples of these elements will be presented to students in the form of video presentations and demonstrations.
 Students will learn to identify the complex functions of a variety of video, audio, and lighting equipment.
-They will perform as professionals and learn how to produce, direct, and crew live-on-tape studio productions.
+They will perform as professionals and learn how to produce, direct, and crew live studio productions.

 Prerequisite: MULT 3360 or 3465.
 Undergraduate standing.